-- Children will learn about key figures from history including Martin Luther King, Queen Victoria, Samuel Pepys, Tutankhamun - They will visit a museum and have visitors in their classrooms - Meeting and talking to history specialists for example Durham University - Visit to a place of local historical interest including Segedunum, Rising Sun and Newcastle Quayside. - Visiting experts such as 'That History Bloke' will enhance the learning experiences.
+- Children will learn about key figures from history including Martin Luther King, Queen Victoria, Samuel Pepys, Tutankhamun, along with local influential figures from the past such as George Stephenson. - They will visit a museum and have visitors in their classrooms - Meeting and talking to history specialists for example Durham University - Visit to a place of local historical interest including Segedunum, Rising Sun and Newcastle Quayside. - Visiting experts such as 'That History Bloke' will enhance the learning experiences.